SpongeBob SquarePants: Animation

 Approximately 50 people work together to animate and produce an episode of SpongeBob SquarePants.
 Throughout its run, the series' production has been handled domestically at Nickelodeon Animation Studio in Burbank, California.
-The finished animation has been created overseas at Rough Draft Studios in South Korea.
-The California crew storyboard each episode.
-These are then used as templates by the crew in Korea, who animate each scene by hand, color each cel on computers, and paint backgrounds.
+Animation services are handled overseas at Rough Draft Korea in Seoul.
+The California crew storyboard each episode, which are then used as templates by the crew at Rough Draft, who animate each scene by hand, color each cel on computers, and paint backgrounds.
 Episodes are finished in California, where they are edited and have music added.

 During the first season, the series used cel animation.
 A shift was made the following year to digital ink and paint animation.
-In 2009, executive producer Paul Tibbitt said: "The first season of SpongeBob was done the old-fashioned way on cells [sic], and every cell sic had to be part-painted, left to dry, paint some other colors.
+In 2009, executive producer Paul Tibbitt said: "The first season of SpongeBob was done the old-fashioned way on cells [sic], and every cell [sic] had to be part-painted, left to dry, paint some other colors.
 It's still a time-consuming aspect of the process now, but the digital way of doing things means it doesn't take long to correct".

-In 2008, the crew began using Wacom Cintiqs for the drawings instead of pencils.
+In 2008, the crew began using drawing tablets, replacing the traditional ink and paper method.
 The fifth season episode "Pest of the West", one of the half-hour specials, was the first episode where the crew applied this method.
-Series' background designer Kenny Pittenger said, "The only real difference between the way we draw now and the way we drew then is that we abandoned pencil and paper during the fifth season".
-The shift to Wacom Cintiqs let the designers and animators draw on computer screens and make immediate changes or undo mistakes.
-Pittenger said, "Many neo-Luddites—er ...
-I mean, many of my cohorts—don't like working on them, but I find them useful.
-There's no substitute for the immediacy of drawing on a piece of paper, of course, but digital nautical nonsense is still pretty fun".
+The shift let the designers and animators draw on computer screens and make immediate changes or undo mistakes.
+Series background designer Kenny Pittenger noted that many of his colleagues "don't like working on them".
+Pittenger added, "There's no substitute for the immediacy of drawing on a piece of paper, of course, but digital nautical nonsense is still pretty fun".